Code-Institute-Submissions/ci-milestoneone/README.md

 I have checked the code on [https://validator.w3.org/nu/#textarea] and no major errors were reported.

+There are a couple of minor errors, but nothing that majorly affects the sites functionality.

 ## Deployment

 I deployed my website via GitHub pages and is currently published at [https://mattjboland.github.io/ci-milestoneone/]